 Apply two or three drops of Eclipse fluid to the top edge of the sensor swabs.
 You can cause problems if you drop too much fluid on the swabs, so more is not necessarily better in this situation.
 Since the Eclipse fluid evaporates very quickly, you should wipe the sensor right after you apply the fluid.

-Position the sensor swab on the very far edge of the sensor such as the lower left corner.
+Position the sensor swab on the very far edge of the sensor such as the lower-left corner.
 Then gently and evenly wipe from one side of the sensor to the far edge of the other side in one pass.
 You then turn the brush over, to the clean side.
 Position the sensor swab on the very far edge of the sensor such as the upper left corner.
 The remaining side of the sensor will be wiped with one pass in the same manner.
-These two passes should give full coverage on the sensor.
+These two passes should give full coverage to the sensor.

-Due to the crowed quarters in the sensor chamber, you will need to adjust the angle of the swab as you wipe the sensor from one edge to another.
+Due to the crowded quarters in the sensor chamber, you will need to adjust the angle of the swab as you wipe the sensor from one edge to another.
 This gets easier with additional practice.
 This process can be repeated with a fresh sensor swab until you are satisfied with the amount of dust removed.

 Eclipse fluid is highly flammable and you are not allowed to bring it onto planes.
 This can be important if you want to clean your sensor when traveling.
 You are also not supposed to bring canned air on a plane either.
 When you order this Eclipse fluid from an out of State source, they will need to ship it to you by ground shipping since it is illegal for them to mail this product by air.

-If your sensor has some oily or greasy marks on it, I have heard good comments on a product called Smear Away that is a liquid that can be applied to a sensor swab to remove these type of marks if your Eclipse fluid does not work.
+If your sensor has some oily or greasy marks on it, I have heard good comments on a product called Smear Away that is a liquid that can be applied to a sensor swab to remove these types of marks if your Eclipse fluid does not work.

 Many Pec Pads come in a package and they are relatively inexpensive per piece.
 Once the package is open, I store it in a zip lock sandwich or freezer bag.
 I remove one Pec Pad and wrap it around a SensorWand.
 I try to see that the section of the pad that I touch with my fingers during the wrapping of the SensorWand process is not the small part that will actually touch the sensor.
 The Pec Pads seem bigger than you need but you should not cut them since the cut edges will cause lint to fly around causing more dust for your sensor.